microsoft/maro/docs/source/key_components/rl_toolkit.rst

   model.learn(critic_loss + actor_loss)

-Explorer
+Exploration
 --------

 MARO provides an abstraction for exploration in RL.
 Some RL algorithms such as DQN and DDPG require explicit exploration governed by a set of parameters.
-The ``AbsExplorer`` class is designed to cater to these needs.
-Simple exploration schemes, such as ``EpsilonGreedyExplorer`` for discrete action space and ``UniformNoiseExplorer`` and ``GaussianNoiseExplorer`` for continuous action space, are provided in the toolkit.
+The ``AbsExploration`` class is designed to cater to these needs.
+Simple exploration schemes, such as ``EpsilonGreedyExploration`` for discrete action space and ``UniformNoiseExploration`` and ``GaussianNoiseExploration`` for continuous action space, are provided in the toolkit.

-As an example, the exploration for DQN may be carried out with the aid of an ``EpsilonGreedyExplorer``:
+As an example, the exploration for DQN may be carried out with the aid of an ``EpsilonGreedyExploration``:

 .. code-block:: python

-  explorer = EpsilonGreedyExplorer(num_actions=10)
+  exploration = EpsilonGreedyExploration(num_actions=10)
   greedy_action = learning_model(state, training=False).argmax(dim=1).data
-  exploration_action = explorer(greedy_action)
+  exploration_action = exploration(greedy_action)

 Tools for Training